 Put water in a pot and bring it to a boil.
 Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 3 minutes.

 Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
-Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Alternatively, if you don't mind a few fine bonito flakes remaining, you can simply use a fine-mesh strainer.
 Bonito dashi is now ready.

 Crack egg into a small bowl and beat it.
-Trim the base of mitsuba, separate the leaves, and cut the stems into ⅘-inch (2cm) pieces.
+Trim the base of mitsuba, separate the leaves, and cut the stems into ⅘-inch (2 cm) pieces.

 Return the bonito dashi to the pot and bring it to a boil.
 Once boiling, reduce the heat to low, and add salt and light soy sauce.